bkavalar/Get_Clean_Data_Final/Codebook.md

 These files were saved as csv files for easier processing in R.

+I then read in the features file provided by UCI.
+I then used expressions to remove leading numbers from the feature names and used this add correct column names to the X_Test and X_Train files.

+I then subsetted / filtered the X_Test and X_Train files to only use columns with mean or std in the name.

 Next I used the UCI activity lables.txt to rename the Y_Test and Y_Train column data to more descriptive names in the activity labels files.
 This resulted in using descriptive names using the activity labels
 where:  1=WALKING, 2=WALKING_UPSTAIRS, 3=WALKING_DOWNSTAIRS, 4=SITTING, 5=STANDING, 6=LAYING so it was